collective/plone.recipe.varnish/README.txt

-This configures two buildout parts: ``varnish-build`` which will download, compile and install varnish, and ``varnish`` which runs Varnish, configured to listen on 127.0.0.1:8000 for requests, using a 1 gigabyte cache and sending requests to a backend at 127.0.0.1:8080.
+This configures two buildout parts: ``varnish-build`` which will download, compile and install varnish, and ``varnish`` which runs Varnish, configured to listen on 127.0.0.1:8000 for requests, using a 256 megabyte cache and sending requests to a backend at 127.0.0.1:8080.

 Wrappers for all the varnish commands are created in the bin directory of your